timothypratley/scittle-kitchen/README.md

 - Should plugin builds be versioned?
 TBD for now there will just be a global version I think.
 - Shouldn't all plugins have their own directory/edn file?
 YES to enable standalone building.
   But we can make it more convenient by generating from a template.
 - Should it produce scittle-kitchen.js or just scittle.js or several flavors (is there an advantage to excluding plugins)?
 TBD.
-I think it should have a different name to avoid confusion with the official scittle.js.
+I think it should have a different name to avoid confusion with the official scittle.js, but it's easier to just leave it alone.